Skip to content

 parameter_value x The model time resolution (normally 1 hour 1 hfor myblock and 1 year 1 Y for myinvestmentblock

 It is suggested that you keep the values as 1 hfor myblock but you may increase the value to several hours to speed up computation.
-For myinvestmentblock you can use e.g. 1 Y.
+For myinvestmentblock you can use e.g. 1 Y (keep it longer than the model horizon).

 Scenarios table